220 Ferris Drive

 4.4.2 – Deliver patient-centered care in a manner that is legal, ethical, and compassionate.

 Accreditation Council for Pharmacy Education.
-Accreditation Standards and Key Elements for the Professional Program in Pharmacy Leading to the Doctor of Pharmacy Degree (Draft Standards 2016).
+Accreditation Standards and Key Elements for the Professional Program in Pharmacy Leading to the Doctor of Pharmacy Degree (Standards 2016).
 Released 2/3/2014.